 - Neuroimaging at 7 T: are we ready for clinical transition? - European Radiology Experimental

 - How Hyperfine Developed the World's First Portable MRI Machine - MDDI Online

 - Portable magnetic resonance imaging of patients indoors, outdoors and at home - Scientific Reports

-A new positron emission tomography (PET) radiotracer, named 18F-MK6240, has been shown to effectively measure increases in brain tau protein in Alzheimer’s disease, prior to any observed symptoms.
-There is an unmet need for sensitive biomarkers that quantify early pathologic changes and correlate closely enough to disease progression and clinical outcomes.
-This novel PET tracer is desired to help guide the discovery and development of disease-modifying therapeutics in neurodegenerative diseases.
+2024 will see the ongoing pursuit for novel PET radiotracers.
+In June we can expect the conclusion of a trial evaluating the use of the positron emission tomography (PET) radiotracer 18F-MK6240, which has been suggested to effectively measure increases in brain tau protein in autosomal dominant Alzheimer’s disease prior to any observed symptoms.
+There is an unmet need for sensitive biomarkers such as this that quantify early pathologic changes and correlate closely with disease progression and clinical outcomes.
+The introduction of this novel PET tracer is expected to play a key role in guiding the discovery and development of disease-modifying therapeutics for neurodegenerative diseases.

 - Clinical trial by Washington University on “Tau Imaging with an [18F]MK-6240 Tracer”